edsonMR98/Redis/README.md

-# RedisPy
+# Redis

 [Redis](https://redis.io/) is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.

+This script was developed in order to test the redis package.

+## Python

-This script was developed in order to test the redis-py package.
-This package is the Python interface to the Redis key-value store.
+redis-py is the Python interface to the Redis key-value store.

-## Installing
+### Installing

 - To run this script is needed to install the [redis-py](https://pypi.org/project/redis/) package.
 - A running Redis server is required.
 See [Redis’s quickstart](https://redis.io/topics/quickstart) for installation instructions.